Redhat-AppServices/prometheusPatternFly/README.md

 # prometheusPatternFly
-This library contains patternfly charts that are design to work with
+This library contains patternfly charts that are design to work with Prometheus.